storj/storj/docs/design/password-key-derivation.md

 This design accomodates more requirements that allow for additional features:

 3. A root key can be created for any encrypted path in a bucket, not just the bucket.
-4. Root keys should not depend on the name of the bucket.
-5. A table of root keys for low entropy passwords should not be possible.
+4. A table of root keys for low entropy passwords should not be possible.
 In other words, an attacker with knowledge of the algorithm should not be able to use a dictionary of common passwords and pre-compute what keys to check in the event of a data breach.
-6. Users do not have to enter a password for every bucket they create: they can have a default password that is used for every bucket unless otherwise specified.
+5. Users do not have to enter a password for every bucket they create: they can have a default password that is used for every bucket unless otherwise specified.

 The third requirement allows having multiple encrypted domains to exist within a single bucket, allowing delegation of encryption.
-The fourth requirement allows renaming buckets without having to re-encrypt all of the paths inside of a bucket.
-The fifth requirement enhances security if a satellite breach happens.
+The fourth requirement enhances security if a satellite breach happens.
 This is usually accomplished with [salting](https://en.wikipedia.org/wiki/Salt_(cryptography)).
-The sixth requirement allows providing a finite amount of information to a third party that allows them access to the keys for any bucket created with the default password in the future.
+The fifth requirement allows providing a finite amount of information to a third party that allows them access to the keys for any bucket created with the default password in the future.

 ## Design